Primary goods

 Primary goods are presented in the book A Theory of Justice (1971) written by the American philosopher John Rawls.

-In the first edition of the Theory of Justice, these goods are supposed to be desirable for every human being, just as they are also useful for them.
+In the first edition of the Theory of Justice, these goods are supposed to be desirable for every rational human being, just as they are also useful for them.
 Thus, primary goods are the common base for the unanimous selection of the justice principle in the original position.

 Primary goods are subdivided in two categories: